gitmepho/dataiku_int_azure-services/README.md

 ![user](user-profile.png)
 - To build the entire flow, select Build all in FLOW ACTIONS and select Force-rebuild all dependencies and click BUILD
 ![build-all](build-all-entireflow.png)
-- Go to the Jobs (play button) and the build
+- Go to the Jobs (play button) and run the build
 ![run build](run-build.png)

 For more info on Flow, visit [Concept-Flow](https://knowledge.dataiku.com/latest/getting-started/dataiku-ui/concept-flow.html)